-Stuart “Stu” Shepard is a douchebag publicist, living the life in the great city of New York.
-As all industry men of that age he’s cheating on his wife and spends most of his time being an arrogant dick.
+Stuart “Stu” Shepard is a douchebag publicist, living life in the great city of New York.
+Like all industry men of that age, he’s cheating on his wife and spends most of his time being an arrogant dick.
 As he enters a phone booth to make a call, a pizza delivery guy asks if he wants free pizza but he insults him instead of receiving a free pizza.
-This is when the phone rings and Stu learns that a psychopath with a sniper rifle has him in his cross hairs.
+This is when the phone rings and Stu learns that a psychopath with a sniper rifle has him in his crosshairs.

 Director: Joel Schumacher